Last Updated on February 2, 2021

 - As the Agile MVP development is based on dividing the project onto small sprints, the team can quickly respond to changes or market needs.

-- With the help of MVP developed with Agile methodology, your customers get your end-product sooner and give feedback.
+- When you build MVP app with agile methodology, your customers get your end-product sooner and give feedback.
 This feedback can help you with your product’s further development ahead.

 - After each sprint, your team tests your product and reworks on it immediately instead of waiting until the project’s end.
 This saves a tremendous amount of hard work, time and money

-- The Agile MVP development method encourages product building keeping in mind your customers.
+- MVP agile development method encourages product building keeping in mind your customers.

 How to Build MVP for Startups?